-The ‘Integrated Water Resources Management in Kosovo’ (IWRM-K) is a 12-year transformational Program of the Swiss Agency for Development and Cooperation (SDC) and the Government of Kosovo.
-Its implementation has been entrusted to the Consortium of Skat Consulting Ltd., St. Gallen Switzerland, and the Environment Agency Austria.
+The ‘Integrated Water Resources Management in Kosovo’ (IWRM-K) Program is a 12-year transformational initiative of the Swiss Agency for Development and Cooperation (SDC) and the Government of Kosovo.
+Its implementation has been entrusted to Skat Consulting Ltd., St. Gallen, Switzerland, and the Environment Agency Austria.

-Over the coming years, this Program will help address the root causes of Kosovo’s severe challenges in relation to water.
-By building capacities to tackle these challenges, it will help ensure sufficient water for Kosovo’s people, economy, and ecosystems.
+Over the coming years, the Program will deepen its efforts to address the root causes of Kosovo’s water-related challenges.
+By continuing to build professional expertise, improving cooperation across government and society, and introducing targeted measures to mitigate water-related risks, Phase 2 will help ensure sufficient water for Kosovo’s people, economy, and ecosystems.

-Kosovo has made significant progress over the past years by working on new legal and institutional frameworks and formulation of water strategies and action plans.
-However, much more investment and coordinated action is needed to ensure a sustainable water future for all the citizens of Kosovo.
+Kosovo has made significant progress in recent years by developing new legal and institutional frameworks and formulating water strategies and action plans.
+However, much more coordinated investment and action are needed to secure a sustainable water future for all citizens of Kosovo.

 PLANS AND MEASURES